 For oral use.

-Head injury or raised intracranial pressure (in addition to the risk of respiratory depression and increased intracranial pressure, may affect papillary and other responses vital for neurological assessment).
+• Use should be avoided in patients with raised intracranial pressure or head injury (in addition to the risk of respiratory depression and increased intracranial pressure, may affect pupillary and other responses vital for neurological assessment).

 Co-codamol 30mg/500mg Tablets may cause drowsiness.
 Co-codamol 30mg/500mg Tablets should be given in reduced doses or with caution to elderly patients or debilitated patients or patients with hypothyroidism, asthma, decreased respiratory reserve, adrenocortical insufficiency, prostatic hypertrophy, hypotension, shock, inflammatory or obstructive bowel disorders, urethral stricture, convulsive disorders, myasthenia gravis.
 It should be avoided or the dose reduced in patients with hepatic or renal impairment.

 Risks from concomitant use of opioids and benzodiazepines

 Concomitant use of opioids, including codeine, with benzodiazepines may result in sedation, respiratory depression, coma and death.
 Because of these risks, reserve concomitant prescribing of opioids and benzodiazepines for use in patients for whom alternative treatment options are inadequate.

 If a decision is made to prescribe codeine concomitantly with benzodiazepines, prescribe the lowest effective dosages and minimum durations of concomitant use, and follow patients closely for signs and symptoms of sedation and respiratory depression (see section 4.5).

 Risks from concomitant use of opioids and alcohol

 Concomitant use of opioids, including codeine, with alcohol may result in sedation, respiratory depression, coma and death.
 Concomitant use with alcohol is not recommended (see section 4.5)